quicwg/base-drafts/draft-ietf-quic-transport.md

 The resulting minimum size of 21 bytes does not guarantee that a stateless reset is difficult to distinguish from other packets if the recipient requires the use of a connection ID.
-To achieve that end, the endpoint SHOULD pad all packets it sends to at least 22 bytes longer than the minimum connection ID that it might request the peer to include in packets that the peer sends.
+To achieve that end, the endpoint SHOULD add PADDING frames to pad all packets it sends to at least 22 bytes longer than the minimum connection ID that it might request the peer to include in packets that the peer sends.
 This ensures that any stateless reset sent by the peer is indistinguishable from a valid packet